 President and CEO

 It gives us great honor and pleasure to announce the launching of the Dr. Grace Morales-Scott Women’s Leadership Institute at LABI College.
 Dr. Grace has been a role model to thousands, and an example of leadership to LABI men and women for over fifty years!
 This new institute will be positioned to provide leadership-focused workshops, trainings, and coursework for LABI students and the greater church community.
 The institute will also provide a new study space for on campus and commuter students.
-Please plan on joining us on Saturday, Febrary 24th, 2018 from 6:00pm to 8:00pm in the LABI chapel to celebrate with Dr. Grace her life achievements and help us in dedicating this new center on campus.
+Please plan on joining us on Saturday, Febrary 24th, 2018 at 2:00pm in the LABI chapel to celebrate with Dr. Grace her life achievements and help us in dedicating this new center on campus.
 Please read about Dr. Grace below.

 Born in Fresno and raised in Sanger, California, Dr. Scott’s family were migrant workers who followed the seasonal crops.
 While working in the grape fields alongside her father, he told his 5 year old daughter to go to school and get a good education.
 This explains one of the many reasons why Dr. Grace’s commitment to education runs deep.
 In 1955, at the age of 15 years old, Dr. Grace received Christ into her life and shortly thereafter, was baptized in the Holy Spirit.
 As a new convert and new student (1958), LABI gave Dr. Grace a solid, theological foundation for spiritual growth and ministry service.
 She had the privilege of studying under the ministries of the Rev. Theodore Bueno, Dr. Victor DeLeon, Jr., Rev. Esteban Camarillo, Ruth Orozco, Rev. Jovita Bonilla, and Dr. Joel Torres.
 Dr. Scott’s education at LABI also served as the catalyst to pursue higher education.
 After obtaining a BA in Psychology and an MA in Counseling from Cal State University, San Bernardino and a Ph.D. in Education from UCLA, she ministered for decades beyond the church and institutional levels.